bkoz/documentum/README.md

 #### Push the images and create the image streams.

-Using an external Docker client, load, tag and push the Documentum images to the OpenShift registry.
+After exposing the OpenShift internal registry, use an external Docker client to load, tag and push the Documentum images to the OpenShift registry.
 This will create the necessary OpenShift image streams.

 ```REG_HOST=docker-registry-default.apps.fortnebula.com```